-An annual fee of up to 1% is charged against the outstanding principal on loans to meet the long-term administrative costs of the Program.
-The fee is collected semi-annually, billed when invoices for principal and interest payments are due and waived for the first year of the loan.
-This fee is not included in the loan principal.
+To meet the long-term administrative needs of the Program, an annual fee of up to 1% is charged against the outstanding principal on loans.
+These fees are calculated on a semi-annual basis and billed when loan principal and interest payments are due.
+These fees are not included in the loan principal.
 The Director of the Program may waive this fee during construction, except on projects that only receive interim financing during construction.
+The fee is applied to all loans in accordance with Title 131 Nebraska Administrative Code (NAC) Chapter 8 and the loan agreements.